 Let’s Play Golf

 I saw a lot of the 383-yard par 4 second hole, a whole lot more than my playing partners.
 I tend to move the ball from right to left, but with a narrow target off the tee, a straight ball is a must here.
 And with trees lining both sides of the fairway, I pulled my tee shot into the trees left.
 Without a clear shot to the green, I punched a 6 iron from 155 yards that stayed low but ran through the green and lead to a bogey.

-Menekse played the second hole much better than I. Finding the middle of the fairway off the tee, she plotted this methodical approach through the hole and tied me with a five.
+Menekse played the second hole much better than I did.
+Finding the middle of the fairway off the tee, she plotted this methodical approach through the hole and tied me with a five.

 With beautiful pine trees that reminded us of Central Oregon, Menekse took aim at a short pine down the right side on the 361-yard par 4 fourth.

 Harrison took an aggressive swing on four, pulling it quite left of his target.
 But, we must say, he made a hell of a recovery and walked away with par on the hole!
-Meanwhile, Brendan found the left centre of the fairway, and flushed his iron on his way to another par.
+Meanwhile, Brendan found the left-center of the fairway and flushed his iron on his way to another par.

 Consistently Inconsistent Golf

 Since the fourth has a slight dogleg right bend to it, Brendan considered my draw and pointed out the same pine tree for me.
 I hit my best tee shot of the day and absolutely bombed it.
 With a nice draw, it ended up in the middle of the fairway.

 With only 50 or so yards remaining to the flag, which was located up front and is a horrible distance, I flew it to the back of the green, well past the pin.
 Disappointed with my shot, I wasn’t able to put it out of my mind and proceed to three-putt for bogey.
 There is nothing more frustrating in golf than following up a great tee shot with four poorly executed shots.